An introduction to Banach and Hilbert spaces, linear operators and their applications.

-The paper will introduce students to the basic techniques of functional analysis in the context of Hilbert spaces and linear operators on Hilbert spaces.
-The paper will be grounded in applications to Fourier analysis, spectral theory and operator theory; will reinforce the students' understanding of linear algebra and real analysis; and will give them training in modern mathematical reasoning and writing.
+The paper will introduce students to the basic techniques of functional analysis.
+The paper will be grounded in applications that will reinforce the students' understanding of linear algebra and real analysis; and will give them training in modern mathematical reasoning and writing.

 - MATH 201 and MATH 202